mlochbaum/BQN/doc/fold.md

 ## APL2 reduction?

-If you try an expression like `⍪⌿` in Dyalog APL, you'll get results very different from BQN's `∾˝`.
+The function `⍪⌿` in Dyalog APL gives very different results from BQN's `∾˝`.
 Instead of combining the cells like we see above, APL applies the function on pairs of *elements* much like Fold.
 The difference is that, because reduction happens only along one axis but an array might have other axes, there can be multiple values in the result, so that it will always be an array like the argument.
-BQN can perform this operation as well: `⍪⌿` is written `∾¨˝` in BQN.
+BQN can perform this operation as well: `⍪⌿` is written `∾¨˝` in BQN (but please use `<˘⍉` instead).

+        tab

         ∾¨˝ tab

-This kind of reduction has an interesting property that the other two lack: it always removes exacly one axis, so that the result's shape is the argument's major cell shape.
-When applied to a later axis using the Rank or Cells modifier, it removes that axis instead.
+This kind of reduction has an interesting property not found in `´` or `˝`: it always removes exactly one axis, so that the result's shape is `𝕩`'s major cell shape.
+When applied to a later axis using [Rank or Cells](rank.md), it removes that axis instead.

         ≢ ∾¨˝  ↕4‿2‿3  # Reduce out the first axis
         ≢ ∾¨˝˘ ↕4‿2‿3  # Reduce out the second

 When the operand is an arithmetic function, say `⌊`, APL2-style reduction is no different from Insert: `⌊¨˝` is the same as `⌊˝`, because `⌊¨` and `⌊` are the same on arrays.
 That means that Insert with an arithmetic operand also has this axis-removing property.